Azure/azure-cli-extensions/src/healthcareapis/README.rst

-Microsoft Azure CLI 'healthcare' Extension
+Microsoft Azure CLI 'healthcareapis' Extension
 ==========================================

-This package is for the 'healthcare' extension. i.e. 'az healthcare'
+This package is for the 'healthcareapis' extension. i.e. 'az healthcareapis'